sled dog equipment

 When kicking, the whole body has to work and sweat easily rises to the surface.
 The movement is quite similar to cross-country skiing, and kicking is a good workout especially for the lower back, buttocks, thighs and calves.
 Compared to running, kicking is a much more joint-friendly exercise - and of course, the distance is clearly faster on the kickboard.
 Compared to cycling, kicking is generally a more holistic form of exercise for the body.

-Although kicking can easily raise your heart rate, you can of course also go at a more leisurely pace on a kickboard if you wish - and walk up hills.
+Although kicking can easily raise your heart rate, you can of course also go at a more leisurely pace on a scooter if you wish - and walk up hills.
 When the new kicking muscles are found and strengthened, the going gets lighter.
 Kicking is also a technical sport and kicking becomes more effective with practice.
 Kickboarding is also often suitable for those who, for example, have back pain with a normal bicycle.

 • More maintenance-free than a bicycle